OpiumProtocol/defi-sdk/docs/INTERACTIVE_ADAPTERS.md

 ## Logic
 0. (optional) Verifies the supplied signature and extracts the address of spender from it.
 1. Iterates over array of actions, checks adapter in AdapterRegistry, and delegatecalls corresponding InteractiveAdapter with assets, amounts, and additional data as arguments (deposit, or withdraw).
-2. Returns all the resulting tokens back to the user.
+2. Returns all the resulting tokens back to the account.
 ```javascript
 function executeActions(Action[] actions) external payable
 function executeActions(Action[] actions, Approval[] approvals, bytes signature) external payable